davidolorundare/tempus_de_challenge/README.md

 ### Running Tests (Unit and Integration)

 * This project's unit and integration tests can be found in the `tests` folder in the root directory.
-	- Running `make test` from the command line runs all the tests for the associated Python functions used in the project.
+	- Running `make test` and `make integration-test` from the command line run all the tests for the associated Python functions used in the project.
 * The project uses [Flake8](http://flake8.pycqa.org/en/latest/) as its Python Linter, ensuring code conformance to the [Python PEP-8 standards](http://pep8.org/).
 It is also setup with [Travis CI](http://travis-ci.com/) to remotely run all the tests and [Codecov](https://Codecov.io/) reports test-coverage for the project; these can be further integrated in a [Continuous Build/Integration](https://en.wikipedia.org/wiki/Continuous_integration)/Delivery pipeline later on if needed.

 The **unit tests** consists of six test suites corresponding to the core tasks in the two data pipelines.
 They are split into python files with the prefix `test_xxxxx`, where xxxxx is the name of the kind of functionality being tested.